apostrophecms/apostrophe-saml/README.md

 ```
 mkdir -p lib/modules/apostrophe-saml
-openssl req -new -x509 -days 365 -nodes -sha256 -out lib/modules/apostrophe-saml/our.cer -keyout lib/modules/apostrophe-saml/our.key`
+openssl req -new -x509 -days 365 -nodes -sha256 -out lib/modules/apostrophe-saml/our.cer -keyout lib/modules/apostrophe-saml/our.key -days 3650
 ```
-\

 *You must use SHA256 as shown here.*

+Versions of openssl may differ a bit.
+If yours doesn't like the `-days` option, or your identity provider doesn't like a 10-year certificate, you can just use the default lifetime (usually 2 years).

 Note that the files are written to `lib/modules/apostrophe-saml/our.cer` and `lib/modules/apostrophe-saml/our.key`.
 Apostrophe will automatically look in these locations.

 **PUT THE EXPIRATION DATE OF YOUR CERTIFICATE IN YOUR CALENDAR!
 The default is TWO YEARS.**
 After that point you MUST generate a new certificate, provide the new metadata to your identity provider and redeploy, or logins will STOP WORKING.
-Consider using `openssl` options to create a longer-lived certificate.
-Your identity provider may place limits on this.

 **YOU MUST NEVER, EVER, EVER ADD `our.key` TO A PUBLIC GIT REPOSITORY.** It is reasonable to add it to a private repository.